-My office is in an outbuilding next to Sanford House at Cherry Street for Women, a drug and alcohol treatment center in Grand Rapids, Michigan.
+For a time, my office was in an outbuilding next to Sanford House at Cherry Street for Women, a drug and alcohol treatment center in Grand Rapids, Michigan.
 I work for Sanford, and I’m am also in recovery, so I am acutely aware of the havoc alcohol can play on a person’s appearance.
-My waning good looks are one of the reasons I got, and stay sober, and I think a magnifying hand-mirror should be an implement in every woman’s sobriety tool box.
+My waning good looks were one of the reasons I got, and stay sober, and I think a magnifying hand-mirror should be an implement in every person’s sobriety tool box.
 Because I do not see the women in treatment every day, I am privy to the cumulative effect recovery can have on a person’s overall look.
 And what a difference a week makes.

-I say it to the women in treatment all the time, “You look great!”
-The difference between the way a woman looks when she arrives at Sanford and how she looks when she leaves is marked.
+I say it to our clients in treatment all the time, “You look great!”
+The difference between the way someone looks when they arrive at Sanford and how they look when they leave is marked.
 I can describe it in three words: eyes, hair, skin.
-I’ll be honest, women arriving at Sanford look like empty casings.
+I’ll be honest, folks arriving at Sanford look like empty casings.
 They have lost all their color.
 It’s like someone has taken a big pink eraser and rubbed out their vital force.

 Substance use disorder (SUD) takes its toll in many ways, and it is wonderful to see the restoration that takes place in recovery.
-Even a week of good nutrition, exercise, evidence-based therapy, safety and abstinence, and miracles begin to happen.
+Even a week of good nutrition, exercise, evidence-based practices, safety, and abstinence and miracles begin to happen.
 Inside and out.

 Here’s Why Sobriety Makes You Prettier …